Sowing the seeds of OKRs

 Additionally, I’d often hear encouraging feedback as well as advice on how to do things better.
 Reading about two other people kicking ass or faltering on something that’s hard is equally edifying and helped me be much more forgiving of myself as well as enthusiastic about very small gains I’d probably would have dismissed otherwise.

 4. Code Red!
 Keeping the boat afloat

 In addition to tracking progress towards OKRs, the weekly email contains Health Metrics.
 These are the things that need to happen regardless of the work put towards making progress on the OKRs.
 Taking care of yourself, your family, whatever it is for you.

-In a way keeping track of health metrics is less about those metrics than it is about risk mitigation for the OKR as keeping these in good condition means keeping emergencies at bay.
+In a way, keeping track of health metrics is less about those metrics than it is about risk mitigation for the OKR work, as keeping these in good condition means keeping emergencies at bay.

 These are the things that if you drop the ball on, they are going to take over and you won’t be able to work on OKRs.
 Looking back at the weekly emails, I’m thrilled to see how noticing a declining health metric (green followed by yellow next week, then red another) made it clear that the following week’s priorities had to be about bringing that back to green, or at least out of red (thus Code Red).

 Christina’s wisdom: Call a Code Red on [declining] health metrics, and choose to let OKRs falter while you address them.

 This was eye-opening because unaddressed health metrics is where excuses come from (and your motivation goes to die).
 What I liked about this model is that this is anticipated.
 Shit’s gonna happen that breaks your ongoing infrastructure and you’re gonna need to stop and deal with it.
 By having it tracked over time on weekly emails you have clarity on what happened, how it happened and how long it took you to recover from it.